isabelc/EDD-Related-Downloads/readme.txt

 **Works automatically.
 No settings needed.**

-This plugin has 6 optional settings.
+This plugin has 7 optional settings.
 These options are located at `Downloads --> Settings --> Extensions tab`.

 1. Filter by Tag or Category
+2. Show only the related image, no title
-2. Change the number of related items to show
+3. Change the number of related items to show
-3. Custom Related Downloads Title
+4. Custom Related Downloads Title
-4. Disable Related Downloads From Being Added to Content
+5. Disable Related Downloads From Being Added to Content
-5. Change The Default Method of Sorting (Orderby)
+6. Change The Default Method of Sorting (Orderby)
-6. Change The Default Sort Order
+7. Change The Default Sort Order

 For more info, see the [Documentation](http://isabelcastillo.com/docs/category/easy-digital-downloads-related-downloads-wordpress-plugin).